 The beaver — Mounted over the shield is a beaver representing the industriousness of Montrealers who have worked to develop our city.

 The city flag was first displayed in May 1939.
-The flag is blazoned with the same heraldic symbols as those of the coat of arms: the heraldic cross gules against a white background and a quartered field with four floral emblems.
+The flag is blazoned with the same heraldic symbols as those of the coat of arms: the heraldic cross gules against a white background and the four iconic flowers in the white rectangles, with the white pine in the centre.
 The flag is twice as broad as it is long.

 Official symbols of Montréal

-The city adopted its official logo and visual identification program in 1981 and the mandate to create them was awarded to the graphic design firm Georges Huel et Associés Inc.
+The city adopted its official logo (in French) and visual identification program in 1981 and the mandate to create them was awarded to the graphic design firm Georges Huel et Associés Inc.